What is Treasury Stock?

 How do Companies Perform Buyback of Stocks?

-- Tender offer – The company offers to repurchase a number of shares from the shareholders at the price the company is willing to pay, which is most likely at a premium or above market price.
+- Tender offer – The company offers to repurchase a number of shares from the shareholders at a specified price the company is willing to pay, which is most likely at a premium or above market price.
 The company will also disclose the duration for which this offer is valid, and shareholders are welcome to tender their shares to the company should they be willing to sell at the specified price.

 - Open market or direct repurchase – Direct buying of shares in the open market.
 When a company announces the repurchase of stocks, it often causes the share price to increase which is perceived by the market as a positive outcome.
 The company then simply proceeds to purchase shares as other investors would on the market.